 As a high-school student, covering my textbooks was always something I looked forward to, (so that I could fill the blank covers with I-heart-Morrissey).
 With a new school year, it’s the perfect time for a little refresher course on covering books, don’t you think?

 Let’s start with paper.

 There are so many to choose from!
 You can go old school with a brown paper grocery sack — sturdy and the perfect canvas for all sorts of doodles and creativity.
-Or you could go with something like blue prints, vintage maps, sheet music, newspapers from foreign lands, or even vintage wall paper (that hasn’t been used already, of course.)
+Or you could go with something like blue prints, vintage maps, sheet music, newspapers from foreign lands, or even vintage wall paper.

 Once you’ve picked out the paper you like, you’ll want to make sure it’s just the right size.
 I like to allow about 1-1/2″ on top and bottom and about 3″ on either side to allow for folding.

 Lay the book on the paper and use something to mark exactly where you will fold the paper.
-I like to use a bone folder to score along the edge, but you could easily use a pencil or pen to trace where you want to fold.
+Use a bone folder to score along the edge, or use a pencil or pen to trace where you want to fold.

 Start with the top and bottom and fold the paper where you marked it.